LaunchCode-Education-Archived/liftoff-OLD/tutorials/deploy-java/README.md

 `git checkout --track origin/video-one2many-end`
 `git checkout -b develop`

-If you haven’t done so, open up your phpMyAdmin page and create a new database user called `cheese-mvc` (and create the corresponding table).
+If you haven’t done so, open up your phpMyAdmin page and create a new database user called `cheese-mvc` (and check the box 'Create database with same name and grant all privileges.' to create the corresponding table).
 You should now be able to start the application using `gradle bootRun`.

 ## Recap on Java Deployables

 Typically when we’re working on our projects, we’re building and running them locally.
 We have tools like Gradle and our IDEs that help us.
 We won’t have those tools in production, so we’ll need to package up our code into an executable JAR file.

 Recall that Java is a compiled language, where the `javac` will take our source files and build an executable JAR file.
-When the JAR is executed, it also needs to be able to find all the dependencies (for instance, Spring) at runtime in order to use them.
+When the JAR is executed, it also needs to be able to find all the dependencies it needs at runtime (i.e. Spring).

-Spring Boot adds a plugin to Gradle that allows us to package up both our source code, alongside any dependencies, creating a “Fat JAR”.
+Spring Boot adds a plugin to Gradle that allows us to package the source code, alongside any dependencies, creating a “Fat JAR”.
 This JAR file can then be deployed to our server, and run anywhere that has the JVM installed.
 Try building a fat JAR yourself by running `gradle assemble`.
 This created a fat JAR which we can run from the command line with the command `java -jar build/libs/cheese-mvc-0.0.1-SNAPSHOT.jar`

 ## Creating Your Manifest

 In order to deploy an application with Cloud Foundry, you first must define what your application is, and how it should be run.
-Cloud Foundry uses manifest files to manage this configuration.
+Cloud Foundry uses a `manifest.yml` file to manage this configuration.
 Create a file at the root of the project named `manifest.yml`.
 And add the following lines.

 ```
 applications: